 Judicial Review of Minster's decision to ban certain ammunition and decision not to offer compensation to LFOs

 As the case progresses we will be uploading the key documents so our donors and supporters can follow the progress of the litigation.
 We appeared in the High Court 4 and 5 May 2020.
-Cooke J made a judgement of the case on 25 June 2020.
+Cooke J made a judgement of the case on 25 June 2020 and a decision for costs on 20 August 2020.

 What is the litigation about?

 The Arms (Prohibited Arms, Parts, and Magazines) Amendment Act 2019 was passed under urgency in response to the 15 March attack.
 Like most Acts passed under urgency, sloppy drafting led to a confusing piece of legislation that is almost impossible to understand.
 The Amendment Act made it an offence to, without reasonable excuse, possess, sell or supply prohibited ammunition, or risk imprisonment for up to two years.
 The Minister of Police got to decide what “prohibited ammunition” actually meant in the Arms (Prohibited Ammunition) Order 2019.

 The Order prohibited tracer and so-called ‘enhanced-penetration’ ammunition (which is ambiguously defined as anything with a “steel or tungsten carbide penetrator”).
 COLFO tells us that these kinds of ammunition have legitimate recreational, business and environmental uses, particularly steel-shot.